 ESP32 Drone Code and Firmware Programming

+Programming the ESP32 drone controller requires either building from source using ESP-IDF or flashing pre-compiled firmware binaries.
 The firmware from our DIY drone is based on the ESP-drone firmware from Espressif.
 The code is written with ESP-IDF, and the version that is used to compile this code is ESP-IDF 4.4.5.
 Follow the following link to install and configure ESP32 IDF version 4.4.5.
-You can either build the firmware from scratch using the source provided at the Github repo below or you can just flash the binary file provided within the same repo if you don’t want the hassle.
-Make sure to use the source code provided within the GitHub below, because there are many modifications to Espressif’s code to suit our PCB design.
+You can either build the firmware from scratch using the source provided at the GitHub repo below, or you can just flash the binary file provided within the same repo if you don’t want the hassle.
+Make sure to use the source code provided on GitHub below, because there are many modifications to Espressif’s code to suit our PCB design.

 To flash the code on our ESP32 Drone, you can follow any one of the three methods below.